jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 ```

 After this step all the keyphrases along with document identifiers will the stored in the MySQL database of your container.
 </details>

+## <div align="center">Further Improvements</div>

+The Rake-NLTK algorithm used for Key Phrase extraction comes with some drawbacks.
+Firstly, RAKE is domain-independent, and the algorithm works purely on statistical measures.
+So there is a possibility that some essential Key phrases of a particular domain might not get a higher score than they deserved.
+Semantic information will not be considered for the ranking.
+In addition, if there are no stopwords in between a long continuous text, then the whole text is treated as a phrase.
+Lastly, multi-words with stop words included will be missed.
+For example, "not trustworthy" phrase will be missed because of "not".
+To overcome some of the problems, sophisticated algorithms based on Linguistic Approaches, Graph-based approaches, and Machine Learning approaches can be used.
+It is mentioned in some sources that "YAKE" algorithms perform better than RAKE nltk.

+Replacing MySQL database with a cloud database will be more efficient while processing millions of data.